 - Key contracts are appraised or renegotiated in a timely manner to get the best mix of quality and effectiveness.
 One, two and three year contract have been entered into to ensure reduced cost.
 Where appropriate, detailed reviews of key contracts and ways of providing services were performed prior to renewal or where there is an opportunity to do things differently to ensure best value in both financial and non-financial terms.
-Specific examples include the tendering and selection of Utilities, ICT equipment and products. - As a way to control costs, during 2019/20, a Trust-led procurement system was developed, expanding a trust wide approach to negotiating contracts for services required to support students including Educational Psychologist, Speech and Language which has attracted high calibre professionals and secured cost savings across the Trust. - The Trust regularly takes opportunities to work collaboratively with others to reduce and share administration or procurement costs.
-Digital Services started to provide consultancy services to other schools as part of the DfE Demonstrator School initiative and we look to find ways to expand this. - Developing our approach to income generation and fundraising as an important part of the Trust's financial planning and achieving our objectives.
-We have been successful by working with a grant acquisition consultants again in 2019/20 when the Trust secured grants totalling £495k from the Condition Improvement Fund (CIF) for a major refurbishment of Classroom windows, roofing and improvements in classroom environment at WPPA.
-All the academies in the Trust have active PTAs who contribute to annual fundraising and the Trust is actively engaged with local businesses and successfully negotiated donations and sponsorship towards educational equipment, arts and sports events. - After careful research and tendering, the Trust has invested in a new integrated finance system implemented during 2020 which will improve both the quality of the reporting for all stakeholders and the efficiency of the Finance team operations which will result in cost savings. - Maximised income generation through a renewed focus on maintaining lettings activity to return to normal levels of business activity and rental income when the disruption from the pandemic is reduced.
+Specific examples include the tendering and selection of Utilities, ICT equipment and products. - A Trust-led procurement system is used to negotiate contracts for services required to support students including Educational Psychologist, Speech and Language which has attracted high calibre professionals and secured cost savings across the Trust. - The Trust regularly takes opportunities to work collaboratively with others to reduce and share administration or procurement costs.
+During 2020/21, our Digital Services team provided technical support and consultancy services to other schools as part of the DfE Demonstrator School initiative which provided a useful income stream to support investment in technology within the Trust. - Developing our approach to income generation and fundraising as an important part of the Trust's financial planning and achieving our objectives.
+All the academies in the Trust have active PTAs who contribute to annual fundraising and the Trust is actively engaged with local businesses / charitable organisations and successfully negotiated donations and sponsorship towards educational equipment, arts and sports events. - Maximised income generation through a renewed focus on maintaining lettings activity to return to normal levels of business activity and rental income when the disruption from the pandemic is reduced.
 Hiring our facilities also supports local community and not for profit organisations who will need this support.
-There are regular income streams from long-term core bookings which have achieved significant sums for example from hiring of academy halls and 3G Pitch
+There are regular income streams from long-term core bookings which have achieved significant sums for example from hiring of academy halls and 3G Pitch.